arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 Most applications have some kind of configuration.
 It can be a connection URL for a database, API credentials for external services or something else.

-Unix like operation systems have a great method for providing applications with configuration values at run time.
+Unix-like operation systems have a great method for providing applications with configuration values at run time.
 It is called [environment variables](http://en.wikipedia.org/wiki/Environment_variable).
 Use this and store all application configuration as environment variables.

 Using environment variables allows for a separation of configuration from the code base.
 This makes it easy to change configuration values for a deployed application without updating any code.